 Does your child show the classic signs of bad study skills?
-A child puts off assignments to the last minute, submits subpar work, “just can’t do it” or simply doesn’t seem to care about their grades.
-Lazy right?
+A child puts off assignments until the last minute, submits subpar work, “just can’t do it” or simply doesn’t seem to care about their grades.
+Lazy, right?
 For some children, it’s simpler to not try at all than to risk trying and failing.
 Your child’s mindset plays a major part in their approach to study, which in turn determines the quality of the work they produce.

 - Overcome their barriers to better study skills